The scientific facts about how the reclamation project will disrupt our peace and quality of life

 Areas with high noise pollution typically see decreases in property values of 8-10%, according to international real estate studies.
 This represents a significant financial impact for homeowners who have invested in Karpal Singh Drive properties.

-The EIA report makes vague claims about noise reduction measures (Table 7.68), stating they can achieve "noise reduction of 23-33 dBA" through various controls (Page 7.246).
+The EIA report makes bold claims about noise reduction measures (Table 7.68), stating they can achieve "noise reduction of 23-33 dBA" through various controls (Page 7.246).
 However, this is theoretical at best and misleading at worst:

-2. These "controlled" levels assume perfect implementation of all mitigation measures—an unrealistic expectation given the project scale.
+1. These "controlled" levels assume perfect implementation of all mitigation measures—an unrealistic expectation given the project scale.

-3. The report provides no enforcement mechanisms to ensure these control measures are implemented and maintained over the 24-year project timeline.
+2. The report provides no enforcement mechanisms to ensure these control measures are implemented and maintained over the 24-year project timeline.

 The EIA's proposed mitigation methods (Page 7.246) include: